ronen567/just-the-docs/docs/linear-regression-new.md

 # Linear Regression with the Analytical Solution

-Consider the following (very simplified problem): It is needed to predict homes' price, based on 7 features: their address, floor, number of rooms, number of bethrooms, area, schools, and and average of nearby home prices.
+Consider the following (very simplified problem): It is needed to predict homes' price, based on 6 features: their address, floor, number of rooms, number of bethrooms, area, and schools.
 How should we do that?
 Answer - remember the presented Supervised Machine Learning model, presented in Figure 1?
 To perform the task we need to set a prediction algorithm, which parameters should be calculated during the Training phase.
 Sounds simple right?
 This process is detailed in this post.

 Figure 1: Supervise Learning Outlines